 This large temple compound is the holiest in Lombok.
-Built in 1714 by King Anak Agung Ngurah, and nestled beautifully in lush rice fields, it’s multidenominational, with a temple for Balinese Hindus (Pura Gaduh), and one for followers of Lombok’s mystical take on Islam, the Wektu Telu religion.
+It was built in 1714 by King Anak Agung Ngurah and is nestled beautifully in lush rice fields.
+It is multidenominational, with a temple for Balinese Hindus (Pura Gaduh) and one for followers of Lombok’s mystical take on Islam, the Wektu Telu religion.

-It's just 6km northeast of Mataram in the village of Lingsar.
+It's just 6km east of Mataram in the village of Lingsar.
 Take a bemo from the Mandalika Terminal to Narmada, another to Lingsar and ask to be dropped off at the temple.

 Pura Gaduh has four shrines: one orientated to Gunung Rinjani (seat of the gods on Lombok), one to Gunung Agung (seat of the gods in Bali), and a double shrine representing the union between the two islands.

 The Wektu Telu temple is noted for its enclosed and lily-covered pond devoted to Lord Vishnu, and for the holy eels, which can be enticed from their lair with hard-boiled eggs (available at stalls).
 It’s considered good luck to feed them.

 You will be expected to rent a sash and/or sarong (or bring your own) to enter the shrines.
 Note that many exterior walls were damaged in the 2018 quakes, while the grassy grounds here became a refugee camp for victims.